 Hotel and convention operations reserve the right to shut down any party that causes disturbance to other guests and attendees or violates the Room Party Policy.

 This is your sleeping room, so you are responsible for any damages.
 Don’t let your gatherings get out of hand.

 Make a good impression: If you see any mess in the hall, clean it up, even if the mess isn’t your fault.
 If you cannot take care of it yourself, contact Party Mavens.

+Any devices such as fog machines or that use open flame are strictly prohibited.
 If you are using a device that you are unsure about in any way, please email Party Mavens.
-Any other devices such as fog machines or that use open flame are strictly prohibited.

 Biggest Little Fur Con, Reno Area Anthropomorphic Arts and Recreation, its staff, and affiliates assume no responsibility for room parties; attendees and guests who violate hotel, local, state, and/or federal policies and ordinances do so at their own risk.
 Hosts of room parties accept full responsibility for any damages or loss related to their party and the hotel room including but not limited to fees for cleaning, property damage, and room resets.

 NOTE: Hotel policy states that anyone serving to a minor or not checking IDs will be reported to Reno Police and subject to legal ramifications.
 The guest will not be allowed back into the hotel and the room will be forfeited.
 Any payments paid to the hotel are non-refundable and any outstanding balances must be paid in full.
 Furthermore, any attendee violating the hotel’s alcohol policy will be banned from BLFC.

 How can you prepare for your room party?
 Plan, plan, and plan some more!
 You don’t want to be left with any surprises along the way.